Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Evaluation

-Figure \ref{fig:dmbs-res} (Left) summarizes the performance improvements of PostgreSQL on SysBench achieved by different algorithms.
-HiBO shows the highest throughput gains in greatest improvement rate, achieving about 28\% of performance improvements over the default performance (200 EPS) than LA-MCTS and TuRBO do in 50 iterations.
-The comparison between HiBO and TuRBO highlights HiBO's effectiveness in guiding local models, even in complex and noisy real-world scenarios.
-LA-MCTS falls behind HiBO and is close to TuRBO, further indicating that simply limiting the sampling scope is insufficient, especially with limited sample budgets.
-Moreover, without additional pre-sampling, OtterTune* and LlamaTune also fall behind space-partitioning-based approaches.

-Besides performance improvements, in real-world scenarios, tuning time and the rate of suggesting failure-causing configurations must be considered towards better practicality.
-A failure-causing configuration, defined as \textit{unsafe} \citep{zhang2022onlinetune}, can degrade the performance of critical DBMS-dependent processes in the system.
-Therefore, we introduce the Safety-weighted Performance Improvement-Time Ratio (\textbf{S-PITR}): $S\text{-}PITR = \frac{PI}{TT + NF \cdot PE}$, where $PI$ is \textbf{p}erformance \textbf{i}mprovement, $TT$ refers to \textbf{t}uning \textbf{t}ime, $NF$ represents the \textbf{n}umber of \textbf{f}ailed (unsafe) configurations during the search and $PE$ is a the \textbf{pe}nalty value for failed configurations.
-This metric quantitatively measures the practicality of tuning algorithms by considering both tuning time and safety.

-Figure \ref{fig:dmbs-res} (Right) presents the S-PITR values for the selected algorithms while tuning PostgreSQL's configurations towards SysBench.
-Again, HiBO achieves the highest S-PITR value and outperforms LA-MCTS by over 20\%, demonstrating its capability to navigate towards promising regions while accounting for both failure rate and computational cost.
-In comparison, LA-MCTS even falls behind TuRBO in terms of S-PITR, suggesting that its added complexity does not efficiently translate into practical benefits.
-Besides, HiBO presents $\sim$25\% greater S-PITR scores than OtterTune$^*$ and LlamaTune.
-These findings highlight HiBO's adequate ability to strike a balance between performance improvement, safety, and efficiency in complex real-world DBMS tuning scenarios.

-We visualize the acquisition function values generated by HiBO and TuRBO during optimization of the Ackley2-200D synthetic function over 100 iterations.
-Starting with 20 initial samples, we plot the distribution of acquisition values on the two effective dimensions as the optimization progresses.
-For clarity, the top 1000 acquisition values from 100x100 uniformly distributed samples are shown in each iteration.
-Figure \ref{fig:visual} illustrates these results.
-The comparison shows that HiBO, with the extra information of space partitioning, more rapidly converges its acquisition distribution towards the optimal point, as indicated by the brightest areas near the optima.
-In contrast, while also moving toward the optimal region, the convergence speed of TuRBO is way slower and exhibits a less concentrated and noisier final distribution, with significant acquisition values still dispersed far from the optima.
-This visual analysis further validates the effectiveness of HiBO by integrating space partitioning into the acquisition strategy of the local optimizer.
+We visualize the acquisition function values generated by HiBO and TuRBO during the optimization of the Ackley2-200D synthetic function over 100 iterations.
+Starting with 20 initial samples, the distribution of acquisition values across the two effective dimensions as optimization progresses are plotted in Figure \ref{fig:visual}.
+For clarity, only the top 1000 acquisition values from 100x100 uniformly distributed samples are displayed at each iteration.
+The comparison shows that HiBO, leveraging space partitioning, converges its acquisition distribution more rapidly toward the optimal point, with the brightest areas near the optima.
+In contrast, TuRBO, while also moving toward the optimal region, converges more slowly and results in a less concentrated, noisier final distribution, with substantial acquisition values still scattered away from the optima.
+This analysis further validates the effectiveness of HiBO’s integration of space partitioning into the local optimizer’s acquisition strategy.